SilasPenda/Policy-Compliant-Auditing-Agent/README.md

 - Python 3.11+
 - Docker (optional, for containerized deployment)
-- Access to OpenAI API or other LLM providers
+- Access to OpenAI API or other LLM providers like Ollama
 - Vector database setup (e.g., ChromaDB)

 ### Installation